30+ Best Living Books for Boys {Strong and Meaningful}

 My Side of the Mountain By Jean Craighead George

-Sam sets off for the Catskills to live off the land and prove he can make it on his own.
-Your boys will be drawn in by his self-reliance, creative problem-solving, and the real skills he uses to survive.
-The story is full of resourcefulness, hands-on learning, and just the right amount of adventure.
-This was also the book that transformed my oldest son from a hesitant reader into one who fell in love with books — and I’ll always be grateful for that.
+Sam sets off for the Catskills to live off the land and prove that he can make it on his own.
+Your boys will be drawn into his resourcefulness, creative problem solving, and the practical skills he uses to survive.
+The story is filled with hands on learning, self reliance, and just the right amount of adventure.
+This was also the book that transformed my oldest son from a hesitant reader into one who truly loved books, and I will always be grateful for that.

 Find it here: My Side of the Mountain